-The tea comes in beautiful 500ml bottles with three gorgeous flavours – Jasmine, Darjeeling and Hojicha.
+The tea comes in three gorgeous flavours – Jasmine, Darjeeling and Hojicha.
 They are all designed to be served chilled in a Champagne flute or coupe.
 So on a Friday night, we got our fanciest Champagne flutes out and tried all three.

 What is exactly Saicho tea?
 Well it’s cold-brewed for twenty-four hours to extract the most delicate and complex flavours from the tea leaves.
 Saicho teas are then finely balanced with a hint of sweetness and a dash of acidity.
 As a finishing touch, sparkling the tea enhances the flavour and creates an effervescent drink that can be enjoyed as a non-alcoholic alternative to Champagne or Prosecco.
 They were created by husband and wife team, Charlie and Natalie Winkworth-Smith, who had the desire to create a non-alcoholic drink that could pair well with food.
 Perfect for those who are allergic to alcohol or those who can’t or don’t want to drink alcohol.

 Darjeeling Tea is grown in the foothills of the Himalayas in Darjeeling, India, at almost 2,000 metres above sea level.
 It is harvested in the summer to develop its unique flavour and has notes of wood spice, nectarine and muscatel with a subtle astringency.
 It pairs well with grilled meats and out of the three teas, this was my favourite, probably due to the fact that I am partial to a Darjeeling.
 I served this with a steak dish and it was quite easy to forget I wasn’t drinking wine with my meal.